 Sample Answer 1:

 The predictions show that the birth rate in industrial nations will decline over the next half of the century.
 Estimations have reported that over 30% of technologically advanced societies will get 65 years old and over by 2030.
-This alarming trend leads to decreasing population, tax incomes and active labor.
+This alarming trend leads to decreasing population, tax incomes and active labour.

 Falling birth rate yields a plethora of hurdles.
 At first, the low rate of pregnancy among women results in declining the population of the country.
 Furthermore, this hitch causes the reduction of taxable incomes, so the government must spend a huge amount of budget for medical care and social services in order to support old people.
-Finally, the third obstacle of this condition is the plunge of active work force.
+Finally, the third obstacle of this condition is the plunge of an active workforce.

 On the other hand, economic experts have suggested a host of solutions for this upheaval.
 The first effective solution is fortifying incentive policies for rising fertility rate among young couples.
 As a prime example, the government can pay a subsidy for any newborn kids.
-In addition, the second technique of problem solving that can reform this dilemma is expediting immigration of young skilled workers and experienced engineers from less developed countries.
+In addition, the second technique of problem-solving that can reform this dilemma is expediting immigration of young skilled workers and experienced engineers from less developed countries.
 Nowadays, a wide spectrum of states implements this policy.
 As an outstanding instance, Australia has facilitated the entrance of migrants.
-Thus the government publishes a list of required labor in certain fields based on specific criteria annually.
+Thus the government publishes a list of required labour in certain fields based on specific criteria annually.

 [by Mostafa Hossein]

 It is predicted that the natality of most advanced countries will drop in the next 50 years.
 It is forecasted that by the end of 2030, more than 30% of the population in those countries will be aged 65 and above.
 The following essay will discuss what will happen if the prediction is true, and some of the solutions that can be done immediately to address the issue.